- Master of Science (M.S.) in Industrial and Operations Engineering

 The basic requirements include 30 credit hours of approved graduate courses subject to the following restrictions:

-- At least five courses (equal or greater than 14 credit hours) must be at a 500 or greater level; with at least three IOE courses (equal or greater than 8 credit hours) at a 500 or greater level.
-Directed study courses, courses graded S/U and one- and two-credit seminar classes may not be used to satisfy 500 level requirements.
+- At least five courses (equal or greater than 14 credit hours) must be at a 500 or greater level.
+At least four IOE courses (equal or greater than 12 credit hours) at a 500 or greater level.
+IOE 590 (Masters Directed Study, Research, and Special Problems) may be used for at most 3 credit hours of the required 12 credit hours of IOE courses at the 500 level or above.
+Other directed study courses, courses graded S/U and one- and two-credit seminar classes may not be used to satisfy 500 level requirements.

-- At least two cognate courses (equal or greater than 4.5 credit hours) from outside the IOE Department.
+- At least one cognate course (equal or greater than 3 credit hours) from outside the IOE Department.

 - No more than six credit hours of independent study.